gohugoio/hugo/content/getting-started/configuration.md

 ---
 title: Configuration
 linktitle:
-description: Your configuration can include precise directions to Hugo regarding how it should render your website.
+description: Hugo is designed to make enough assumptions that often configuration is unnecessary.
+However, a site config file can include precise directions to Hugo on how you want to render your website.
 date: 2017-01-02
 publishdate: 2017-01-02
 lastmod: 2017-01-02
+categories: [project organization]
 tags: [configuration,fundamentals,toml,yaml,json]
-categories: [project organization]
-weight: 10
+weight: 90
 draft: false
-slug:
 aliases: [/overview/source-directory/]
 toc: true
-notes:
+notesforauthors:
 ---

 The [directory structure][] of a Hugo website&mdash;or more precisely, the source organization of files containing the website's content and templates&mdash;provides most of the configuration information that Hugo needs in order to statically generate a finished website.